Particular/docs.particular.net/samples/outbox/store-and-forward/sample.md

  1. Make sure you have SQL Server Express installed and accessible as `.\SQLEXPRESS`.
 Create three databases: `sender`, `receiver` and `shared`.
  2. Start the Sender project (right-click on the project, select the `Debug > Start new instance` option).
  3. Start the Receiver project.
  4. If you see `DtcRunningWarning` log message in the console, it means you have a Distributed Transaction Coordinator (DTC) service running.
 The Outbox feature is designed to provide *exactly once* delivery guarantees without DTC.
-We believe it is better to disable the DTC service to avoid confusion when you use Outbox.
+It is better to disable the DTC service to avoid confusion when using Outbox.
  5. In the Sender's console you should see `Press <enter> to send a message` text when the app is ready.
  6. Hit <enter>.
  7. On the Receiver console you should see that order was submitted.